THE DRINKING AGE

 MYTH: All we need to do is enforce the 21 drinking age better.
 There is nothing wrong with the law that cannot be cured by increased enforcement.

 FACT: On the surface, it seems like a simple answer: "all we need to do to keep kids from drinking is enforce Legal Age 21."
 But, if it were possible to adequately enforce, we would have brought an end to underage drinking a long time ago.
-The 21 drinking age has been in place for over two decades nationwide and there remains a complete lack of consistency in how it is carried out and enforced, and enforcement is often arbitrary and capricious as a result.
+The 21 drinking age has been in place for nearly three decades nationwide and there remains a complete lack of consistency in how it is carried out and enforced, and enforcement is often arbitrary and capricious as a result.
 One study suggests that only two out of every 1,000 cases of underage drinking results in citation or arrest.(Wolfson et al., 1995) Such low rates of enforcement present inadequate deterrence to young people under 21 who choose to drink, such as the majority of 18-20 year olds.
 Since then, enforcement has increased dramatically, but alcohol poisoning death rates have more than doubled among 18-20 year olds.
 If the 21 drinking age really were enforceable, it is unbelievable that we would have the problem of reckless and irresponsible drinking by young people that we have in America today.

 MYTH: But aren't there studies that show that enforcement of the 21 drinking age (and closing the remaining loopholes) works wonders?